mahaplatform/reframe/README.md

 ![](http://thinktopography.github.io/reframe/images/card-collection.jpg)

 ## What is Reframe?
-Reframe is a collection of components designed to help developers rapidly prototype and build responsive web applications.
+Reframe is a collection of React components designed to help developers rapidly prototype and build responsive web applications.
 Built upon open source libraries like React, Redux, and Semantic UI, Reframe is intended to coexist and integrate with the existing React ecosystem